hoodaajay99/cryptography-openssl-kernel-crypto/docs/04-Cryptography-Introduction/02-What-is-Cryptography.md

 - Space Applications
 - E-Commerce
 - Chip based E-Payments
-- Degital Currencies - Bitcoin
+- Digital Currencies - Bitcoin
+- Mobile phones connecting to cell towers.
+- Credit cards, EC-cards, access codes for banks.
+- Electronic passports; soon ID cards
+- Internet commerce, online tax declarations, webmail
+- Facebook, Gmail, WhatsApp, iMessage on iPhone.
+- Any webpage with https
+- PGP encrypted email, Signal, Tor, Tails, Qubes OS

 ## Misuse of cryptography

 - Illegal communication on Messaging Platforms

-Most messaging Platforms now a days use cryptography for secured comminication, which are misused by miscreants for Illegal communication.
+Most messaging Platforms now a days use cryptography for secured communication, which are misused by miscreants for Illegal communication.
 Its hard for governments to intercept those messages.

 - Piracy Issues on Peer to Peer Networks